 Do you need PGD with IVF?

-PGD is advised if you can identify with any of the following five conditions:
+PGD is advised if you can identify with any of the following situations:

-- You have family history of genetic diseases
+- You have family history of sex-linked genetic diseases

 - You have had recurrent miscarriages